-Sulfites - sulfites are naturally occurring in some foods, such as some wines, and used in food to increase crispness.
+Sulfites occurs in some foods, such as some wines, and used in food to increase crispness.
 Intolerance to sulfites can cause breathing problems for people with asthma.

-Lactose Intolerance defines food intolerance to a sugar, lactase, found in milk and milk products.
+Lactose intolerance defines food intolerance to a sugar, lactase, found in milk and milk products.
 While uncommon in young children, it is more common in adults.
 The enzyme needed to break down the lactase declines as people age.
 When lactase is not broken down by the needed enzyme, the gut may respond with symptoms such as abdominal pain, bloating and diarrhea.
-Your health care provider can run some laboratory tests to determine if you have lactose intolerance.
+Your doctor can run some laboratory tests to determine if you have lactose intolerance.

 Food Allergies (NIH)